 Sam Altman and Bill Gates discussed their phone habits on the billionaire Microsoft founder’s podcast “Unconfuse Me.”
 For both, messaging apps are king.

-For Altman, the app he uses the most is Slack.
-He uses it “all day long” and “more than email.”
+For Altman, the app he uses most is Slack.
+He uses it “all day” and “more than email.”
 “I wish I could say ChatGPT,” the OpenAI CEO quipped.
 Second to Slack is iMessage.

 Altman's response is reminiscent of a previous revelation that OpenAI employees used Google Meet instead of Teams, even as Microsoft poured $10 billion into the startup.

 As for Gates, he uses Outlook most often.
 “I’m an old-school email guy,” he says.
-He also says that much of his news is suggested by his browser.
-On that subject, Altman says he doesn’t consider web browsers to be applications.
+He also reveals that much of his news reading is suggested by the browser.
+On this subject, Altman says he doesn’t consider web browsers to be applications.

 Additionally, the two tech luminaries discussed artificial intelligence (AI) on the podcast, with Altman concerned that people will have to quickly adjust to how AI will change their lives and work.